different-ai/file-organizer-2000/README.md

 # AI File Organizer 2000

 An Obsidian Plugin that uses AI to help you keep your files organized.
 It tags, renames, and moves files to the most appropriate folders in your vault.
-You'll also be able to have your text extracted from your images, your audios transcribed, and create AI templates.

 ### Features

-- Automatically move files to the correct folder
+- **OCR**: AI-class text extraction from any image, including handwritten notes.
+- **Meetings**: Transcribe audio and automatically format meeting notes.
-- AI suggestions to organize your files.
-Apply tags, aliases, rename & more
+- **Organization**: Automatically suggests names and folders to move your files.
-- Supports text, images and audio
-- Create and apply custom AI templates
-- AI meetings, allowing you to record meetings as you take notes and have AI format them following your instructions.
+- **AI Formatting**: Give instructions to format files with AI.

   <img width="900" alt="Screenshot 2024-04-30 at 14 05 30" src="https://github.com/different-ai/file-organizer-2000/assets/11430621/2e2cdf14-c6d0-4fd0-8e02-268928ad7ef3">